 Most important reason: This is YOUR roof, and you care much more than any roofer out there, that it stops leaking!

-Bonus reason: Nobody ever showed me how to repair or install a flat roof (I was trained to install metal and PVC roofing).
+Bonus reason: Nobody ever showed me how to repair or install a flat roof (I was trained to install metal and roof shingles).